Truth and Justice (Afghanistan)

 The Truth and Justice Party or Hezb-e-Haq-wa-Adalat (حزب حق و عدالت) (also known as Rights and Justice Party) was a political party in Afghanistan.
 The party was multi-ethnic.
 Its members came from various ethnic groups, representing the Pashtuns, Tajiks, Hazaras, Uzbeks, Balochs and Nuristanis.
-Although led by a leadership council, the most prominent member and possible presidential candidate of the party is former interior minister under President Karzai and National Security Advisor under President Ghani Hanif Atmar.
+Although led by a leadership council, the most prominent member and possible presidential candidate from the party is Hanif Atmar, a former interior minister under President Karzai and National Security Advisor under President Ghani.

 History

-The party was founded in 2010 by Hanif Atmar and Abbas Noyan as a reformist opposition to the government of President Karzai.
+The party was founded in 2010 by Atmar and Abbas Noyan as a reformist opposition to the government of President Karzai.
 The former interior minister and former people's representative came together to create a multi-ethnic political party, advocating against rampant corruption that had resulted in increased insecurity and economic underdevelopment.
 The party was officially launched in late 2011 after 14 months of preparation leading up to the official announcement at a two-day conference of 420 delegates.
 The party announced itself to be "reformist" and "opposition;" though there was no manifesto or policy direction issued at its launch.
 According to Radio Free Europe, the party seeks to challenge the Change and Hope party led by Abdullah Abdullah in opposition to the government of President Hamid Karzai and its rampant corruption.

 One of its spokesmen, Hamidullah Farooqi, stated that the party seeks to "fulfill people’s hopes and needs in the political, economic, and social spheres of life.
 Those values that have unfortunately been neglected by the current government.
 We hope our political formation will be a healthy opposition in the political arena."

 The party's official launch a week before the commencement of the traditional Loya Jirga called by Karzai and just before the Bonn Conference in December was read as a show of force of their presence and that they have say in the Afghanistan's future.